Loader

 Your home may be repossessed if you do not keep up your repayments on your mortgage

 Over the last few years many tax changes have been brought in specifically aimed at investment/buy to let properties.
 We suppose this was in an effort to steady the rising house prices and give residential buyers a slight advantage without raising rates across the board.
+A Limited Company thus becomes a buffer between you and HMRC.
+And the application process is similar to a personal purchase, but with the added potential tax benefits.

-We all know the stamp duty surcharge that has been imposed but also the way the rental income is treated.
+We all know the Stamp Duty surcharge that has been imposed but also the way the rental income is treated.

 Previously for example if you had a rental income of say £1,250pm and monthly mortgage interest of say £1,000pm leaving you with £250 surplus, then only £3,000 (£250×12) would have been added to your annual income (presuming no other costs).
 And tax would be paid accordingly.
 This was using the Mortgage Interest Relief At Source (MIRAS) scheme.
 Some of you may remember when this applied to your main residence!